rabsingh/Capstone-Project/README.md

 ### 5.7 Other
 - **AI engines :** ChatGPT and Claude were used to check details of project scoping and planning as well as assist extensively with aspects of coding.

 ---
 ## 6. Database Schema (ERD)

-The Entity Relationship Diagram (ERD) below shows the relationships between the database entities used in the Shopping List App:
+The Entity Relationship Diagram (ERD) below shows the relationships between the database entities used in the Shopping List App.

+Th User table stores the profile details of registered Users whilst the Item class stores attributes relatd to items to be ordered.

+The User to Items relationship is a one-to-many.

+Django's inbuilt  User, part of the django.contrib.auth module, was used.
+This class is designed to handle authentication and user-related data such as usernames and passwords.

 ![ERD Diagram](shopping_list_app/media/readme_images/ERD.png)

 ---
 ## 7. Validation

 ### 7.1 HTML Validation